UghThatGuyAgain/Camille/README.md

 Use Camille to check your stats or grab a quick build.

 ### Commands

-Camille uses a prefix of `c.` in order to decipher whether a message is a command or not.
+Use the prefix c. to tell Camille a command.
 - stats [summoner name] [region]
-    - Retrieve stats of a player from a certain region.
-Look at their rank, their latest match, and other useful information.
+    - Retrieve player stats from a certain region, including their rank, their latest match, and other useful information.

 ### Possibly planned for the future
 - Most recent match lookup